-With the hot months of the summer in mid-swing, everyone's talking about skin cancer, so I wanted to call your attention to the fact that you could have skin cancer on your feet and not experience any kind of tell-tale foot pain.
+With the hottest months of the summer behind us, it's time to start thinking about skin damage that may have occurred...which means we also have to talk about skin cancer.
+In that spirit, I want to call your attention to the fact that you could have skin cancer on your feet and not experience any kind of tell-tale foot pain.

 Even if you have regular skin checks to rule out skin cancer, many examinations forget the delicate skin on the tops and bottoms of your feet.